-- a) A student is introduced to "Choice Based Credit System (CBCS)" - b) Each Academic year of study is divided into two semesters. - c) Minimum number of instruction days in each semester is 90. - d) The total credits for the Programme is 200.
-Typically each semester has 25 credits. - e) Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average). - f) A student has a choice of registering for credits from the courses offered in the programme ensuring the total credits in a semester are between 21 and 29. - g) All the registered credits will be considered for the calculation of final CGPA.
+- a) Each Academic year of study is divided into two semesters. - b) Minimum number of instruction days in each semester is 90. - c) Student is introduced to "Choice Based Credit System (CBCS)" - d) Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average). - e) The total credits for the Programme is 192.
+Typically each semester has 24 credits. - f) A student has a choice of registering for credits from the courses offered in the programme ensuring the total credits in a semester are between 20 and 28. - g) All the registered credits will be considered for the calculation of final CGPA. - h) Each semester has 'Continuous Internal Evaluation (CIE)' and 'Semester End Examination (SEE)'.
+Choice Based Credit System (CBCS) and Credit Based Semester System (CBSS) as indicated by UGC and course structure as suggested by AICTE are followed.